 Skip to content

 We save the web page or add it to the reading list in Safari macOS for offline access without the internet.
-Launch the browser and open the page, select the File from the menu bar, click on Save, and continue to store in offline mode.
-Alternatively, we can also add to the Bookmarks menu from the Bookmarks menu and click Save to Reading List.
+Select the File from the menu bar, click on Save, and continue to store in offline mode.

 Here are the steps to download the website page locally: